dandavison/tringa/README.md

-`tyto` is a tool for querying test output across multiple CI builds on GitHub.
+`tringa` is a tool for querying test output across multiple CI builds on GitHub.
 It is in early development and not ready for use.

 ### Install
 ```
-uv tool install git+https://github.com/dandavison/tyto
+uv tool install git+https://github.com/dandavison/tringa
 ```

 ### Example usage

-Running `tyto` will download artifacts and leave you in an IPython REPL.
+Running `tringa` will download artifacts and leave you in an IPython REPL.
 There you'll find a function named `sql`, from the [DuckDB Python API](https://duckdb.org/docs/api/python/overview.html).
 It is connected to a database that has one table, named `test`.

 ```
-$ tyto temporalio/sdk-python
+$ tringa temporalio/sdk-python

 In [1]: sql("select * from test limit 1")
 Out[1]: